 There’s a lot of work done in the kitchen.
-Unfortunately, when designing this space, people prioritise aesthetics more than the functionality and ergonomics.
-Let’s change that!
-Here are seven practical kitchen features that you should keep in mind when planning your kitchen.
-Follow these tips and working in your kitchen will be bliss!
+When designing your kitchen, prioritise functionality and ergonomics over aesthetics.
+Here are seven practical kitchen features that you should consider when planning your kitchen.
+Follow these tips and working in your kitchen will be bliss:

 Waterfall kitchen island